Max von Bahrfeldt

-Max Ferdinand Bahrfeldt ([ˈmaks ˈfɛʁdinant ˈbaːɐ̯fɛlt]), ennobled as von Bahrfeldt [fɔn ˈbaːɐ̯fɛlt] in 1913 (6 February 1856, Willmine, District of Templin, Uckermark – 11 April 1936, Halle an der Saale) was a royal Prussian General of the Infantry, a local historian, and a numismatist of world renown.
+Max Ferdinand Bahrfeldt ([ˈmaks ˈfɛʁdinant ˈbaːɐ̯fɛlt]), ennobled as von Bahrfeldt [fɔn ˈbaːɐ̯fɛlt] in 1913 (6 February 1856 – 11 April 1936), was a royal Prussian General of the Infantry, a local historian, and a numismatist of world renown.
 In the anglophone and francophone world, however, he was also notorious as the alleged perpetrator of atrocities in Charleroi, Belgium, during the German invasion of 1914.

 Early life

 Bahrfeldt was born into a family from Prenzlau in the Uckermark.
 Joining the Corps of Cadets in 1869 he was made a Lieutenant in the 75th Infantry Regiment "Bremen" in 1873, stationed at Stade.
 Bahrfeldt had been interested in numismatics from his youth.
 He specialized in the coinage of the Roman Republic and the coins of Lower Saxony.
 Bahrfeldt commenced his numismatic researches while he was in the Army and he published his first numismatic essay in 1874.
 One year later he became co-editor of the Numismatisch-Sphragistischer Anzeiger.
 Zeitung für Münz-, Siegel-, und Wappenkunde (published in Hannover).
 3 years later he was assigned to the post of Regimental Adjutant.
 During this period he served as secretary for the local historical society and curated its coin collection.
 He also carried out excavations at the Perleberg site of the beaker people.

-On 14 October 1878 Bahrfeldt married in Gotha Elisabeth (Ella) Mary Charlotte Samwer (8 October 1859, Gotha - 19 October 1954, Frankfurt/Main), the daughter of the jurist, professor of constitutional law and author Karl Friedrich Samwer (1819–1882), who was also a numismatist.
+On 14 October 1878 Bahrfeldt married in Gotha Elisabeth (Ella) Mary Charlotte Samwer (8 October 1859, Gotha – 19 October 1954, Frankfurt/Main), the daughter of the jurist, professor of constitutional law and author Karl Friedrich Samwer (1819–1882), who was also a numismatist.
 In 1883 Bahrfeldt published in Vienna from Samwer's papers the History of the Older Roman Coinage from about 200 B.C.
 He followed this up with further publications about the coinage issued in the region between the Elbe and the Weser.
 In 1879 Bahrfeldt published, based on the previous work of Wilhelm Heinrich Jobelmann and Wilhelm Wittpenning, a revised History of the City of Stade.
 From 1882 to 1885 he studied at the Prussian Staff College.
 In 1911, Bahrfeldt was granted an honorary doctorate by the philosophical faculty of the University of Giessen and from 1921 onwards was honorary professor for numismatics at the University of Halle-Wittenberg.
 He was awarded the medal of the Royal Numismatic Society in 1912.